Skip to main content

 Claridge’s

-Claridge’s in Mayfair is also hosting a seasonal extravaganza on Christmas Day, turning their exquisite afternoon tea into a festive feast for the senses.
-Sweet treats come decorated with Christmassy designs, and their famous Claridge’s Christmas pudding is served – an annual ritual that dates back over 100 years.
-Plus, they’re going all out on the decorations this year.
+Claridge’s in Mayfair also hosted a seasonal extravaganza on Christmas Day last year, turning their exquisite afternoon tea into a festive feast for the senses. this included sweet treats decorated with Christmassy designs, and their famous Claridge’s Christmas pudding – an annual ritual that dates back over 100 years.
+You can book in from the 5th November 2024 until the 1st of January 2024, but if you want a spot on Christmas Day, it’s best to reserve a place early.

 Afternoon Tea at Claridge’s | Mayfair | WA